 The manager who reads your proposal will be more apt to take you seriously if they can see that you understand their product, their audience, their company culture, and their business objectives.
 Remember, you are selling your services to them, not asking for handouts.

 Summarize everything you’ve learned about their company.
 They don’t need you to explain their company’s full mission to them, how their products work, or how their poetic motto brings tears of joy to your eyes.
 They live and breathe their work and already understand everything about their work.
-A brief acknowledgment that you also understand them will show them that you are serious in your proposal.
+A brief acknowledgment that you also understand them will show them that you are serious about your proposal.

 If you have used their product and like it, mention it.
 Do not be dishonest.
 If you haven’t used their product, consider trying it before you reach out to them.
 It is best for both you and the company if you are genuinely passionate about their product.
-The person reading your proposal may have questions or concerns about how you use their product and they will sense if you have been disingenuous with them
+The person reading your proposal may have questions or concerns about how you use their product and they will sense if you have been disingenuous with them.

 Additionally, ensure that your proposals are individually written for each company you apply to.
 Don’t copy/paste proposals or CC them to various companies.
 Each proposal should be unique and match that companies objectives.